treerachai/selfbot-6/README.md

-# Original Selfbot by John#0969, this Fork and its modifications by PapaJohn#7777
-In order to run the bot, you must create a Credentials.json file, following the same format as the Credentials Example.json file.
-This will by default be gitignored, to prevent any accidental commits of your token.

 # Install Help (Windows)

 1. Install node.js (most recent version) with npm: https://nodejs.org/en/ [If this causes you trouble, heres some extra help on installing them: http://blog.teamtreehouse.com/install-node-js-npm-windows]